-Macanese Portuguese chicken curry combines elements of fish sauce, coconut milk, turmeric, and paprika to pay homage to the culinary traditions of Macau.
-This particularly savory curry has lotsa flavor but not too much heat (the addition of chile oil will help you heatseekers out, though) so everyone will enjoy it.
+Macanese Portuguese -inspired hicken curry combines elements of fish sauce, coconut milk, turmeric, and paprika to pay homage to the culinary traditions of Macau.
+This particularly savory curry has lots of flavor but not too much heat (the addition of chile oil will help out you heatseekers, though) so everyone will enjoy it.

 As immigrant kids, we had different things in our pantries.
 And when you’re left at home alone, you start to play around with some of these ingredients inside traditional dishes that you may not have if you’re not from an immigrant household.
 And I think a lot of that sings in what we see in restaurants today.
 A lot of influences and inspirations in certain dishes chefs cook are based on this fused culture of being a child of immigrant background melded with the culture of being North American.—Trevor Lui